holiday let mortgages

 • It is a niche finance product with fewer providers on the market

-• This is a high seasonal business where the income may well be irregular and limited to peak times of the year, so posing more of a risk for the lender.
+• This can be a seasonal business where income may be irregular and limited to peak times of the year, posing more of a risk for the lender.

 You might also enjoy